LuisGoncalves05/Minidash/docs/README.md

 **Consequences**

-Applying the Factory Method in the current design means:
+Applying the State pattern in the current design means:

-- Better separation between different classes: the LevelController doesn't have to decide which options a menu should have - it suffices to choose a menu type and call its empty constructor.
+- Alternating between menu and level modes with ease
-- Some additional complexity, far outweighed by the benefits.
+- Greater flexiblity for future addition of more modes.

 ### TESTING